efokschaner/draft-fokschaner-htjp/draft-fokschaner-htjp.md

   Content-Length: 61
   Content-Type: text/plain

-  Some publicly known information accessed using authorization.
+  Some predictable information accessed using authorization.

 Server response:
 (line breaks in Authorization header are for RFC formatting)